arhankundu99/Nodejs---The-Complete-Guide/Section1 Introduction/README.md

 **V8**: Javascript Engine.

 **libuv**: C++ library for file operations, dns lookups, network requests (Actually our operating system that does the real network requests.
 Libuv is used to issue the request and then it just waits on the operating system to emit a signal that some response has come back to the request.)
+Libuv uses the thread pool (Thread pool is the collectionof available threads) for the below 4 operations only:
+1. File operations
+2. DNS Lookups
+3. Crypto operations
+4. Zlib operations

+Network I/O is handled by OS.
+When there is a Network IO operation, the operation is handed over to libuv which simply acts as an interface to os calls as network I/O is handled by OS.

 # Event loop